alulsh/alulsh.github.io/_posts/2017-04-16-public-google-drive-files.md

 Public Google Drive files may leak sensitive information.
 For some organizations banning public Google Drive files is not an option.
 The G Suite admin panel displays the total number of public Drive files in your organization but it doesn't list the public files themselves.
 How can security teams or G Suite admins audit the public Google Drive files in their G Suite domains?

 One option is a script using the [Google Drive REST API](https://developers.google.com/drive/v3/web/about-sdk) that runs under a service account with [domain-wide delegation of authority](https://developers.google.com/drive/v3/web/about-auth#perform_g_suite_domain-wide_delegation_of_authority).
 Although this provides a complete audit, someone has to manually review the results.
-While reviewing they may encounter sensitive information they should not see.
+While reviewing the auditor may encounter sensitive information they should not have access to.

 Instead, we could distribute the work and empower users to do their own self audits.
 Not only does this respect document sensitivity and user privacy, it empowers users to learn more about Google Drive permissions.

 ## Google Apps Script

-I needed a way for any user to run a self audit without having to install, configure, or run a script.
+I needed a way for any user to run a self audit without having to install, configure, or run a local script.
 The Google Drive UI doesn't allow you to search for publicly shared files.

 ![Google Drive search](/images/blog/drive-audit/drive-search-ui.png)